nl-design-system/denhaag/CONTRIBUTING.md

 ## Code of Conduct

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
-Read [our Code of Conduct](CODE_OF_CONDUCT.md) if you haven't already.
+Read [our Code of Conduct](CODE_OF_CONDUCT.md) if you have not done so already.

 ## TL;DR